The coincidence of the homologies of integral currents and of integral singular chains, via cosheaves: Variants of local Lipschitz contractibility

+By the definition, $k_1$ is a constant map of the value $x$.
+Therefore, $U$ is Lipschitz contractible to $x$ in $V$.

+Let us take a WLLC metric space $X$.
+Then, for any $x \in X$ and $r > 0$, there exist an $r'>0$ such that $U(x,r')$ is Lipschitz contractible in $U(x,r)$.
+By the former statement, $U(x,r')$ is also Lipschitz contractible to $x$ in $U(x,r)$.
+Hence, we know that $X$ is LLC.
+This completes the proof. \end{proof}

-It is obvious that every LLC space is WLLC.
-Also, the following is trivial: \begin{proposition} The LLC-condition (resp.
-WLLC-condition) is inherited to open subsets and is preserving under locally bi-Lipschitz homeomorphisms.
-Namely, if $X$ is LLC (resp.
-WLLC) and $U$ is an open subset of $X$, and if $f : X \to Y$ is a locally bi-Lipschitz homeomorphism, then $U$ and $Y$ are LLC (resp.
-WLLC). \end{proposition}
+\begin{proposition} The LLC-condition is inherited to open subsets and is preserving under locally bi-Lipschitz homeomorphisms.
+Namely, if $X$ is LLC and $U$ is an open subset of $X$, and if $f : X \to Y$ is a locally bi-Lipschitz homeomorphism, then $U$ and $Y$ are LLC. \end{proposition} \begin{proof} Let $X$ be an LLC metric spacea and $U$ its open set.
+For any $x \in U$ and $r > 0$, we can take $r' > 0$ such that $U(x,r') = U \cap U(x,r') \subset U \cap U(x,r)$.
+Here, $U(z,s)$ denotes the open ball in the whole space $X$.
+Since $X$ is LLC, there is an $r'' > 0$ such that $U(x,r'')$ is Lipschitz contractible in $U(x,r')$.
+Hence, $U$ is LLC.